lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ### Narrative Summary

-1. In this lesson, you will learn about routing–the process by which a web application determines what content to show a user based on the URL that user is visiting–as well as React Router–a popular tool for adding routing to React applications.
+1. In this lesson, you will learn about routing–the process by which a web application determines what content to show a user based on the current URL–as well as React Router–a popular tool for adding routing to React applications.

 2. Routing is powerful because it allows you to organize an application's views.
 By allowing you to display only what the user has specifically requested to see, routing enables rich, engaging, and clear user experiences.